• Modelling Emerging Transport Solutions for Urban Mobility

 The project

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 815069.
+This project has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under grant agreement Nº 815069.